1. What is the Life Skills 101 podcast?

 • Feel greater confidence in navigating and building upon their life skills, whichever they may be

-• Have the opportunity to connect students with Career Services and/or the Alumni Mentorship Program through the Carleton University Alumni Association, to take further steps in forging their career paths
+• Have the opportunity to connect students with Career Services to take further steps in forging their career paths

 • Have had the opportunity to network with fellow students, alumni, etc.